mattiasflodin/reckless/README.md

   about the implications of this).
 * It doesn't have to wait for the actual I/O operation to complete.
-* If there are bursts of log calls, multiple items on the queue can be batched into a single write, improving throughput without sacrificing write latency.
+* If there are bursts of log calls, multiple items on the queue can be batched into a single I/O operation, improving throughput without sacrificing write latency.

 For a more detailed performance discussion and statistics, see the [performance article](doc/performance.md).